Halfrek: Identity

 In the season 6 episode "Older and Far Away", Halfrek recognizes Spike and calls him by his human name, William.
 Spike also recognizes Halfrek, but when asked to explain this they both sheepishly deny being acquainted.
 This implies that Halfrek had previously been Cecily.
 However, Halfrek and Anya witnessed the Crimean War (circa 1853) which is mentioned in "Lessons" and shown in "Selfless".
 The timing of this event would indicate that Halfrek existed as a demon at least three decades prior to the adoption of the youthful human form in Cecily.
 Joss Whedon and Kali Rocha have both stated that, in their minds at least, Halfrek and Cecily were indeed the same entity.

 Halfrek later appeared in the comic Spike: Old Times, which established that she was 'on a job' at the time that William fell for Cecily.
 She seems to have had at least some pity for William in spite of her rejection of him, as the night he became a vampire, she caused the deaths of the rude party-goers who had laughed at his poetry.

-Continuity-wise, the comic story takes place in Buffy Season 6, and assumes that Spike briefly left Sunnydale and visited LA.
+Continuity-wise, the comic story takes place in Buffy season 6, and assumes that Spike briefly left Sunnydale and visited Los Angeles.